Alameda County Industries

 • Overflow garbage will only be collected if you have affixed pre-paid tags to your trash bag.
 Call ACI to purchase tags or to arrange for additional service.

 • Do not wedge or compact materials into your carts.
 Doing so will prevent your cart from being fully emptied when serviced.

 • Materials from a construction, demolition or landscaping project do not belong in your carts.
 Call ACI to order a temporary debris box for these items.

 On-Call Clean Up Program

 Alameda residents of single-family homes and multiplex buildings (with 4 units or less) may schedule an annual on-call clean up to discard overflow waste and recyclable materials.
 This service is available at no charge, once per 12-month period.
-Contact ACI or visit our website to determine eligibility and to schedule your clean up.
+Visit the ACI On-Call Clean Up Page for more information.

 Batteries & Bulbs

 Residents may drop off household batteries (A, AA, AAA, C, D and 9-volt) and fluorescent bulbs at the ACI Alameda office.
 Car batteries are NOT allowed.

 Curbside Household Battery Collection